The Center of the Web

 The Center of the Web is a 1914 American short silent crime drama film, directed by Jack Harvey for the Thanhouser Company.
 It stars Claire Kroell, Frank Wood, and Samuel N. Niblack.

+Plot

+Ida Dean is criminal working with the counterfeiter George Moley.
+However, she meets and falls in love with John Linton, a man working for the secret service.
+Moley berates and threatens her, but she continues having trysts with Linton.